 When choosing a team name/photo/uniform, please ensure it is in good taste and is not offensive to individuals or groups on the basis of race, ethnicity, religion, disability, age, gender, sexual orientation, culture. or gender identity & expression.
 Team names/photos/uniforms must not contain profanity, racial slurs, sexual innuendo, references to drugs or alcohol, or other words that may be offensive, discriminatory or otherwise degrading in nature.

-See ''Captain's Information" for roster close dates.
-Please note: An incomplete roster (adding any player after this deadline for any reason) will result in the loss of half of a team’s performance bond.
+See ''Captains' Information" for roster close dates.
+Please note: An incomplete roster (adding any player after this deadline for any reason) will result in the loss of half of a team’s performance bond (i.e., incomplete roster violation).
 It is the responsibility of the captain to make sure their roster is completed by the roster close date and to identify any "technical difficulties" they may be having to their Intramural sport convener prior to this date.

-Participants are encouraged to participate within the Spirit of Sportsmanship, and must remember that our officiating crew is comprised solely of students with an interest in sport - not necessarily CARDED officials who aspire to make the profession a part of their livelihood.
+Participants are encouraged to participate within the Spirit of Sportsmanship, and must remember that our officials are students with an interest in sport - not necessarily CARDED officials who aspire to make the profession a part of their livelihood.

 • Any suspension longer than an automatic one game suspension for a red card or game misconduct results in the identified player(s) being suspended automatically for an indefinite period, pending an investigation.
 Participants cannot return to competition until they have been granted reinstatement by their Intramural sport convener.

-• The Intramural sport convener will inform the captain of the offending team before their next scheduled game if possible that a player(s) is suspended and that a decision regarding the suspension will be made soon.
+• The Intramural sport convener will inform the captain of the offending team before their next scheduled game (if possible) that a player(s) is suspended and that a decision regarding the suspension will be made before the next scheduled game (if possible).

 • Due to the time-sensitive nature of issuing and enforcing suspensions, the length and severity of each suspension is at the discretion of the Intramural sport convener, in consultation with the officials involved.